USM-COS460/usm-cos460.github.io/_posts/2017-08-30-number-guess.md

 title: Project 1 - Number Guessing Server
 permalink: /project-1
 ---
-## COS 460/540 - Computer Networks
-# Project 1: Number Guessing Server

-To begin work on Project 1 [accept the assignment in GitHub Classroom](https://classroom.github.com/a/laso4LN8).

 ## Specification
 Your goal is to develop a TCP/IP based server that implements a number guessing game.
 This assignment is an introduction to TCP/IP socket programming and